Also, you are welcome to read my article on the matter here:

-Now if we go an check the same path as before we will see that the folder structure is there.
+Now if we go and check the same path as before we will see that the folder structure is there.
 Time to restore the compressed file to that location and then copy and overwrite all files on that destination.

 STEP 03a - check permissions

 After you have copied the content over be sure to check the permissions!
-In my case files copied over with no problem but Plex didn't want to start the first time.
+In my case files were copied over with no problem but Plex didn't want to start the first time.
 The reason was that the plex DSM user account that is created with the installation did not have all permissions on the folders that were overwritten.

 To get this fixed, open up File Station again and go to Plex Media Server subfolder that you have restored.

 On the Permission tab of the Properties window check the permissions.
 They should be the same as the image above.
 The point is that the plex user needs control over the files/folders of all the files inside.

 To make this happen just check Apply to this folder, sub-folder, and files option and click OK.
 DSM will propagate permissions and that's it.

 STEP 04 - Start the Plex Media Server

 Now you are ready to fire up your new (old) Plex server.
 Use the same process as in STEP 02, to start it up.